“Is ADHD Even Real?” How to Respond to Haters and Naysayers

 What is ADHD?
-Does medication really help?
-Can adults have ADHD?
+Is it a real diagnosis?
+What does medication do?
+Can adults have ADD?
 Learn to clear up common misperceptions about ADHD with authority and silence ADHD naysayers.

 Just about every mainstream medical, psychological, and educational organization in the U.S. long ago concluded that ADHD is real, and that children and adults with attention deficit disorder benefit from appropriate ADHD treatment.

 Yet, somehow, the world still seems to be filled with self-appointed ADHD “experts” — some well-meaning, some sanctimonious — who insist on burdening us with their ill-informed opinions and asking repeatedly, What is ADHD?

 We’ve all heard the ADHD skeptics’ comments: “ADHD is bunk!”
 “Can’t people take responsibility for their own actions anymore?”
 “All that so-called ADHD kids really need is discipline!”
 “Drug companies invented ADHD so they could sell stimulants.”
 Blah, blah, blah.

 We expect to hear such nonsense about ADHD and LD from misinformed movie stars ranting on talk shows.
 But what about the know-it-all who happens to be a friend?
 Your child’s teacher?
 A co-worker — or your boss?
 What about a member of your own family?

 Let’s be honest: Words hurt.
 Holier-than-thou barbs, fault-finding, and finger-pointing can make you resentful and just plain furious.
 “Discussing ADHD can be as touchy as talking about politics or religion,” says Susan Ashley, Ph.D., author of The ADD and ADHD Answer Book.
 “Feelings get hurt, defenses go up, and relationships suffer when there are disagreements about it.”
 In extreme situations, families disintegrate, and kids and grownups who need help don’t get it.